tim-perez/EasyFile/README.md

 **[🚀 View Live Application: easy-file-eta.vercel.app](https://easy-file-eta.vercel.app/)**

-**EasyFile** functions as a full-stack, cloud-native web application designed to streamline the management, uploading, and organization of legal court documents.
-Developed as an Engineering Master's Capstone Project, it features a modern, responsive UI, robust Role-Based Access Control (RBAC), and a secure, scalable backend architecture.
+EasyFile functions as a full-stack cloud-native web application designed to streamline the management, uploading, and organization of legal court documents.
+Developed as an Engineering Master's Capstone Project, it features a modern responsive UI, robust Role-Based Access Control (RBAC), and a secure scalable backend architecture.

 ## 🎥 Video Demo: AI Document Review
 *Click the image below to watch a full walkthrough of EasyFile's AI-powered review system.*